By: Marilyn L. Davis

 Then you have cake.

 Then there’s that grinding noise when you apply the brakes to the car, and you decide that you are smart enough to change your brake pads; how hard can it be?
 You get the car jacked up, the lug nuts loosened; then you find the slider bolts and expose the caliper.
 So far, so good and you’re feeling a sense of accomplishment.

 Now that annoying bolt will not come out, the caliper will not pivot up, and you have a mess.
 However, you were sure you could fix your brakes cheaper than taking it to someone and paying them because you believed that you understood the conversation in the parking lot about how to change the brake pads.

 Feeling like you’ve got it made because you are not using at 90 days, six months, or 1 year is premature, also.
 While not using is one of the more challenging components of recovery, it is not the only one.

 You have simply accomplished not using.
 It is only the beginning; the eggs in the bowl or the car jacked up.

 Staying in Recovery

 The next part of your job is staying in recovery, and you can’t let up or rest on your laurels.

 Resting on your laurels or accomplishments before fulfilling all the requirements is dangerous.
 Deciding that you know enough about any particular subject before you investigate all its parts is both arrogant and foolish and in many cases involving addiction, becomes the dangerous side of complacency.

 Complacency Moves Us Away from Recovery

-How does getting complacent in our recovery set us up?
+How does getting complacent in our recovery set us up for a possible relapse?